Columbia Pedestrian Accident Attorney

 What to Do After a Pedestrian Crash in Columbia, SC

-Hurt in a pedestrian crash?
+Hurt in a pedestrian accident?
 You must know the steps to take to protect your health, safety, and financial interests.
 Unfortunately, pedestrian collisions are a serious public safety problem in our region.
 According to the South Carolina Department of Transportation, recent data from the NHTSA showed that “South Carolina’s bicycle and pedestrian death rates were again among the worst in the nation.”

 Here are four steps to take after a pedestrian collision in Columbia: